 Some homeworks will have code reviews (meetings with your recitation TA in which your TA goes over your code with you and gives you feedback).
 Attendance of code reviews will factor into your homework grade.
 To reschedule a code review, you must contact your TA at least 24 hours before your code review time.

-Unless otherwise announced, you will have one week after you receive the grade for your assignment to request a regrade.
+Unless otherwise announced, you will have one week after you receive the grade for your assignment or exam to request a regrade.

 Honesty Policy for Homework